 - The 113 page, 14 May 2018, document entitled Submission in support of complaint to the New York State Attorney General, via the New York State Legislature, requesting a special Charities Bureau investigation into Watchtower Bible & Tract Society of New York, Inc., et al. in relation to serious allegations of unlawful conduct and the covering up of criminal activities committed by up to 775 United States citizen”; and

 - Chaplaincy and the Privacy Rights of Children.
 A fully referenced transcript of a Say Sorry lecture held in Sydney, Australia, on 28 April 2018.

-Additional submissions and papers we have made will be released in the future, including our 27 January 2019 submission to the Terms of Reference for the newly established Royal Commission into Victoria’s Mental Health System which is now accepting submissions.
+Additional submissions and papers we have made will be released in the future, including our 27 January 2019 submission to the Terms of Reference for the Royal Commission into Victoria’s Mental Health System.

 It is our hope that the information published may assist others.

 For further information see our submissions page: SaySorry.org/submissions/